-ECL approach: Cash and deposit with Parent and due from Parent
+ECL approach: Due from Parent Company

-The cash on deposit is accessible on demand and the related party loan with the Parent is repayable on demand.
-Expected credit losses of the Company are based on the assumption that repayment of the loan is demanded at the reporting date.
-The Parent has sufficient accessible highly liquid assets if required to repay the loan at the reporting date, and any expected losses is more than likely to be immaterial.
+The related party loan with the Parent is repayable on demand, and expected credit losses are based on the assumption that repayment of the loan is demanded at the reporting date.
+Management has concluded that the Parent has sufficient accessible highly liquid assets if required to repay the loan at the reporting date, and any expected loss is more than likely to be immaterial.

 Under IFRS 9, the maximum period over which expected impairment losses should be measured is the longest contractual period where the Company is exposed to credit risk.
 In the case of loans repayable on demand, the contractual period is the short period needed to transfer the cash once demanded.
-The Company has used the most recent sovereign credit rating of the Bahamas of BBB- and used the country's risk rate of .38% and adjusts the PD based on risk changes of the Parent.
-The Company applies an LGD of 13.65% based on the average sovereign default cased in the Caribbean region from 1983-2016 and adjusts the percentage for risk specific to the Parent.
+The Company has used the most recent sovereign credit rating of the Bahamas of BBB- and used the country's risk rate of .38% and adjusts the PD based on the risk changes of the Parent.
+The Company applies an LGD of 13.65% based on the average sovereign default cased in the Caribbean region from 1983-2016 and adjusts the percentage for risks specific to the Parent.
 The LGD applied is 15%.